 But alas, much roadside and roadway debris results from materials washed into the highway after bad weather.
 In a way, it is foreseeable to the road’s master (usually the government) that flooding brings waste products and organic materials from any myriad of conditions that can result in landslides and even sinkholes.

 Road conditions from a bad weather-related downpour can lead to serious injuries and death to road users and pedestrians.
 Also, months of trash, oil, sludge, and other items dumped into the sewers will eventually flow to and from gutters and drainage ditches.
-And that material often ends up in or on the side of the road, splashing on to your windscreen.
+And that material often ends up in or on the roadside, splashing on your windscreen.
 Heavy winds can scoop up these objects after the areas dry.
 Windshield wipers cannot clear the muddy mess fast enough, obscuring your vision.

-According to insurance companies, a motorcycle rider is particularly at risk of being hit and killed or blinded during these periods.
+According to insurance companies, a motorcycle rider is particularly at risk of being hit, killed, or blinded during these periods.
 And sometimes, this debris ends up on the freeway.

 Imagine a bunch of construction planks flowing in front of your car when traveling at freeway speeds during inclement weather.
 The resulting motor vehicle accident could easily kill or maim others sharing the slippery roads.